Length: 23 miles

 Towns: Hamden, Cheshire, Bethany, Prospect

 Trail Overview: The Quinnipiac Trail is the oldest in the Connecticut Blue-Blazed Hiking Trail System.
 Although essentially a wooded trail, it traverses a series of traprock ridges on steep, challenging terrain.
 The trail passes through Sleeping Giant State Park, West Rock Ridge State Park, Naugatuck State Forest, and, at its most northern end, follows the rocky ridgeline of the Prospect-Cheshire border.
-The trail additionally crosses forested property on this ridge that has been protected by the Cheshire Land Trust.
+The trail additionally crosses forested property on this ridge that has been protected by the Cheshire Land Trust and the Town of Cheshire.
+In 2020, the trail was extended to a new northern terminus at the 82-acre Kathan Woods Nature Preserve, managed by the Prospect Land Trust.

 The trail offers a succession of commanding views of the central valley, with ascents of York Mountain in Hamden and Bethany, and Mad Mare Hill and Mount Sanford in Bethany.
 The trail passes the dramatic chasms of Roaring Brook Falls, which are recognized as Connecticut’s highest single drop waterfall.
 The Roaring Brook Falls are located 0.2 miles east of the Quinnipiac Trail, on an orange-blazed Cheshire Town Trail.